-The AAPD recommends:
+The AAPD encourages:

-- dentists play an active role in educating the public in the use of protective equipment for the prevention of orofacial injuries during sporting and recreational activities; - 2. continuation of preventive practices instituted in youth, high school and college football, lacrosse, field hockey, and ice hockey; - 3. for youth participating in organized baseball and softball activities, an ASTM-certified face protector be required (according to the playing rules of the sport); - 4. mandating the use of properly-fitted mouthguards in other organized sporting activities that carry risk of oro-facial injury; - prior to initiating practices for a sporting season, coaches/ administrators of organized sports consult a dentist with expertise in orofacial injuries for recommendations for immediate management of sports-related injuries (eg, avulsed teeth); - 6. continuation of research in development of a comfortable, efficacious, and cost-effective sports mouthguard to facilitate more widespread use of this proven protective device; - 7. dentists of all specialties, including pediatric and general dentists, provide education to parents and patients regarding prevention of orofacial injuries as part of the anticipatory guidance discussed during dental visits; - 8. dentists should prescribe, fabricate, or provide an appropriate referral for mouthguard protection for patients at increased risk for orofacial trauma; - 9. that third party payors realized the benefits of mouthguards for the prevention and protection from orofacial sports-related injuries and, furthermore, encourages them to improve access to these services; - 10. the ASD and the International Association of Dental Traumatology be consulted as valuable resources for the professions and public.
+- Dentists to play an active role in educating the public in the use of protective equipment for the prevention of orofacial injuries during sporting and recreational activities. - Continuation of preventive practices instituted in youth, high school and college football, lacrosse, field hockey, ice hockey, and wrestling (for wrestlers wearing braces). - An ASTM-certified face protector be required for youth participating in baseball and softball activities. - Mandating the use of properly-fitted mouthguards in other organized sporting activities that carry risk of orofacial injury. - Coaches/administrators of organized sports to consult a dentist with expertise in orofacial injuries prior to initiating practices for a sporting season, for recommendations for immediate management of sports-related injuries (e.g., avulsed teeth). - Continuation of research in development of a comfortable, efficacious, and cost-effective sports mouthguard to facilitate more widespread use of this proven protective device. - Dentists of all specialties, including pediatric and general dentists, to provide education to parents and patients regarding prevention of orofacial injuries as part of the anticipatory guidance discussed during dental visits. - Dentists to prescribe, fabricate, or provide referral for mouthguard protection for patients at increased risk for orofacial trauma. - Third-party payors to realize the benefits of mouthguards for the prevention and protection from orofacial sportsrelated injuries and, furthermore, encourages them to improve access to these services. - Pediatric dentists to partner with other dentists and child health professionals, school administrators, legislators, and community sports organizations to promote the broader use of mouthguards. - Pediatric dental departments to teach dental students fabrication of custom-fitting mouthguards.